pepmartinez/keuss/README.md

 **Signaller** provides a bus interconnecting all keuss clients, so events can be shared.
 Keuss provides 2 signallers:
 * *local* : provides in-proccess messaging, useful only for simple cases or testing
 * *redis-pubsub*: uses the pubsub subsystem provided by redis
+* *mongo-capped*: uses pubsub on top of a mongodb capped collection, using [mubsub](https://www.npmjs.com/package/mubsub)

 So far, the only events published by keuss is *element inserted in queue X*, which allows other clients waiting for elements to be available to wake up and retry.
 A client will not fire an event if another one of the same type (same client, same queue) was already fired less than 50ms ago